Dplyr

 Dplyr is described as a “grammar of data manipulation” using verbs as the name of its various functions.

 This website aims to quickly cover the most commonly used dplyr functions and uses.
-Therefore there are a lot more dplyr functions than those covered here.
+There are a lot more dplyr functions than those covered here.
 Please check the below link for the full list.

 Sections